Skip to main content

 Jennifer Ness (Fed)

 Jennifer came to NIST from the Biotechnology industry with a background in molecular biology, evolution, and population biology.
-She is a member of the NIST Biorepository located at the Hollings Marine Laboratory in Charleston, South Carolina.
-The NIST Biorepository collects, maintains, and processes environmental samples from a variety of projects ranging from Alaskan marine mammals to bi-valves contributing to retrospective studies investigating levels of environmental contaminants in addition to banking for emerging contaminants or analytes of interest.
+She is a member of the Biospecimen Science Group which operates the NIST Biorepository located at the Hollings Marine Laboratory in Charleston, South Carolina.
+The NIST Biorepository collects, maintains, and processes samples from a variety of projects ranging from marine mammals to bi-valves.
+This contributes to retrospective studies investigating levels of exogenous contaminants in addition to banking for emerging contaminants or analytes of interest.
+This group is also responsible for the production of a number of reference materials that require specialized cryogenic equipment or the use of cleanrooms.

-Jennifer's research focus has been on analyzing archived samples using molecular biology techniques to determine sample suitability for important "-omics" analysis.
-Data from genetics (metagenomics, genomics, eDNA, population genetics, etc.), proteomics, and metabolomics can provide important information on the effect contaminant exposure has on wild populations and the environment.
+Past research has leveraged archived samples using molecular biology techniques to determine sample suitability for important "-omics" analysis.
+Data from genetics (metagenomics, genomics, eDNA, population genetics, etc.), proteomics, and metabolomics can provide important information on the effects contaminant exposure have temporally and geographically.

 Research Interests:

-• Laser diffraction particle size analysis on SRMs and environmental samples
+• Laser diffraction particle size analysis on SRMs and other samples

-• Expanding biomolecular use of biorepository samples into genetics, protein research, metabolomics, etc.
+• Expanding biomolecular use of biorepository samples in the NIST Biorepository

 Publications